-This course covers topics of mathematical structure in art and architecture and can be taken for either a visual arts credit or a mathematics credit.
-Related topics include the construction of polyhedra, the study of Platonic solids, the golden ratio, perspective, symmetry, and pattern in art.
-Students study geometry in architectural structures such as the Parthenon, modern architecture, and engineering.
-Additionally, students apply the design process and digital programs such as SketchUp or CAD to create 3D models.
-The culmination of this course includes visits to architectural sites and an architectural model inspired by a past, present, or future architectural style of the students' choice.
+This course covers topics of mathematical structure in art and architecture.
+Related topics include the construction of polyhedrals, the study of Platonic solids, the golden ratio, perspective, symmetry, and pattern in art.
+Geometry in architectural structures such as the Parthenon, modern architecture, and engineering are studied.
+Students apply the design process and digital programs such as SketchUp or CAD to create 3D models.
+The culmination of this course includes visits to architectural sites and an architectural model inspired by a past, present, or future architectural style of their choice.